 It was Family Matters’ cover that first caught my eye.
 Years later, I found that it had been clicked by the multi-faceted Sooni Taraporevala, borrowed from her book Parsis, a Photographic Journey.
 But standing in front of the Indian Fiction section, surrounded by tall, ochre walls of nameless books – the photograph was everything I wanted to be doing on a disarmingly normal day; when I was older, and hopefully, much wiser.
-I was all of fourteen when I had first read Rohinton Mistry’s Family Matters.
-I scarcely understood it, but the aftertaste lingered – enough to remind me to pick it up again next year – when I was fifteen.
+I was fourteen when I first read Rohinton Mistry’s, Family Matters.
+I scarcely understood it, but the aftertaste lingered – enough to remind me to pick it up again the next year – when I was fifteen.

 Looking into Matters of the Family and the Heart

 Unsurprisingly, Family Matters is a story about two families, tied together by an ageing Parsi professor battling Parkinson’s and the demons of his lost love.
 Nariman Vakeel is a widower and a reluctant father to two of his three children.
 His family is strewn across dilapidated buildings in a city that is on the brink of plastic surgery.

 The Contractors, his stepchildren – who took neither his last name nor his feeble attempts to make amends, live with him in a seven-bedroom apartment that has more doors shut than open.
 It’s the home their mother lived and died in – they have nowhere else to go, and no one else to be with.
 I imagine the sofa upholstery would have a thin sheet of dust – fallen with careless disarray.
 I can almost hear Coomy Contractor snap back – I am just one woman, in this big house!
 How much can I do?

 Jal, her quieter, gentler brother would agree – generously, to quell her tears.
 Professor Vakeel can only sigh – too afraid to do anything else.